 Traveling between Paris and Brussels on public transportation is possible either by train or by bus.
 The capitals of France and Belgium are only 300 km apart.

 High-speed TGV Thalys trains provide the fastest transportation between Paris-Gare du Nord and Brussels-South (Bruxelles-Midi / Brussel Zuid).
-These trains, which generally run every hour, take only 1h22.
+These trains, which generally run twice per hour, take only 1h22.

 Prices for Thalys TGV trains between Paris and Brussels range widely and depend on both the day of travel and the specific time of travel.
 For travelers with flexibility, it is often worth traveling earlier or later in the day according to the expected load (and related price) factor.
-TGV Thalys trains can be booked from amongst others French Railways or RailEurope (USA).
+TGV Thalys trains can be booked from amongst others Oui.SNCF or RailEurope but Trainline is often easier to use and offers cheaper deals through competing bus companies.

 Intercity Buses between Paris and Brussels